aidanelm/donnellyinitiative/README.md

 # DeepCT

+Note: This is a legacy project.
+Python versions 3.7+ and Tensorflow versions 1.11+ are not supported with this software.

 Using Python to classify DICOM computerized tomography images.
 Uses the TensorFlow framework.
 To install dependencies, make sure that [pip](https://pip.pypa.io/en/stable/installing/) is running on your system.